afeinberg/qtomato/README.md

 ## TODO

+* Consider using QT timers instead of a separate thread.
 * D-bus and/or sound-based notifications
 * Persistent state: being able to add, remove, and work through a list of tasks.